Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Discussion and Conclusion

-\paragraph{Future Research} Our research opens multiple avenues for future research.
+Our research opens multiple avenues for future work.
 First, further research on the driving forces of the dependence structure in the German electricity market is necessary to improve the forecasting performance and guide decision-making processes in electricity trading.
 Modeling the dependence structure in electricity markets is a rather open field and has implications beyond forecasting, concerning also risk and portfolio management and asset optimization \citep{pena2024hedging,lohndorf2023value, beykirch2022bidding, beykirch2024value}.
-From an algorithmic perspective, we note that while our algorithm is already quite fast, further improvements in the computation speed might be possible by using a CG-type scoring algorithm \citep{rigby2005generalized, green1984iteratively, cole1992smoothing} and parallelizing over the elements of the distribution parameter.
-A further open issue is model selection - while the regularized online estimation is fast, the models are still quite complex and can be prone to overfitting.
-Lastly, due to the generic nature of our implementation, the usage for other high-dimensional forecasting problems such as probabilistic wind, solar and load forecasting can be explored.
+From an algorithmic perspective, we note that while our algorithm is already quite fast, \secondreview{further improvements could be achieved by distributed and parallel computing.
+We outline a potential strategy for future research in Section \ref{sec:online_estimation}.
+A related issue }is model selection -- while the regularized online estimation is fast, the models are still quite complex and can be prone to overfitting.
+Lastly, due to the generic nature of our implementation, the usage for other high-dimensional forecasting problems such as probabilistic wind, solar, and load forecasting can be explored.